Rosini-J/A-period-tracker-/README.md

  Period Tracker & Journal App

-This is a simple Python project I made as a beginner to practice Python programming.The app helps track menstrual cycle days and also has a small journal section.
+This is a simple Python project I made as a beginner to practice Python programming.
+The app helps track menstrual cycle days and also has a small journal section.

-1. What it can do
+## What it can do
 * Add today's cycle entry
 * View previous entries
 * Predict the next period